ouvroir/astro_website/src/pages/en/blog/test3.md

 layout: '../../../layouts/BlogLayout.astro'
 ---

-# Premier billet
+# CIECO Blogpost

-Ceci est un test, contenu avec un tag partenariat
+This is a test, we need to make tags billingal :o

 Voici un lorem ipsum de fromages